CMMC Terms

 Packet captures

-The process of collecting, or capturing, network packets as they are being sent and received; used in diagnosing and solving network problems.
+The process of collecting, or capturing, network packets as they are being sent and received; is used in diagnosing and solving network problems.

 Penetration testing (Pen test)